VedantKh/emed-final-project/app/scenarios/rubrics/data_breach.md

 ### 1-3: Decisions that prioritize company interests at significant expense to stakeholders

+- Focuses primarily on financial metrics and shareholder value
+- Implements policies that create barriers to notification or remediation
-- Conceals or minimizes the breach to protect company reputation
+- Shows minimal transparency about the breach
-- Delays notification to affected members beyond reasonable timeframes
-- Provides minimal support for affected members experiencing identity theft
+- Demonstrates little consideration for affected members
-- Deflects responsibility and blames third parties without accepting accountability
-- Makes decisions primarily to limit legal and financial exposure

 ### 4-6: Decisions that balance company and stakeholder interests with some compromises